-As mentioned earlier, there are different types of boats.
-The differences lie in the construction material, the mode of propulsion and on use cases.
+As mentioned earlier, there are different types of small boats.
+The differences lie in the construction material, the mode of propulsion, and use cases.
 The most widely used materials for construction are fiberglass and aluminum.
-Pressed aluminum is common in entry-level trailer boats.
+Pressed aluminum is common in entry-level trailer vessel boats.

 Commercial fishing boats and ferries also use aluminum as their building material.
 Most cruisers and yachts are manufactured from fiberglass.
 Fiberglass boats are heavier than aluminum boats and are comparatively less durable too.
 The construction of a vessel relies solely on what a person intends to do with it.

 Boats also differ in how they are powered.
 Motorboats are engine-powered while sailboats are propelled partly or entirely by sails.
 Rowing boats require skillful handling of oars and one or more pair of strong hands.

 The following list of boats has been grouped into 3 main categories: (i) boats for commercial fishing, (ii) boats for sports and recreation, and (iii) luxury boats.
 They come in different sizes and construction.

 Boats for Fishing

 There are different types of boats and here are some of the most famous ones listed.